coldshrine/study-notes/papers/out-of-the-tar-pit.md

 * **Performance** _avoid_ explicit management of the accidental state, restrict ourselves to simply _declaring_ what accidental state should be used, and leave it to a completely separate infrastructure to maintain.
 We can effectively forget that the _accidental state_ even exists.
 * **Ease of expression** this problem arises when derived (_accidental_) state offers the most natural way to express part of the logic of the system.

+##### Separation and the relationship between components

+First separate _all_ complexity of any kind from the pure logic (_logic_ / _state_ split).

+Second, divide complexity between _accidental_ and _essential_.
+The essential bits correspond to the requirements.

+"Separate" is basically advocating clean distinction between all three of these components.
+Additionally, it advocates for a split between the state and control components of the "Useful" Accidental Complexity, but this is less important.

+It may be ideal to use _different languages_ for each.
+The weaker the language, the more simple it is to reason about.

+Separation is important because it "restricts the power" of each of the components independently.
+It facilitates reasoning about them as a whole.

+Recommended architecture (arrows show static references)

+       ┌───────────────┬────────────────────┐
+    ┌──│               │                    │
+    │  │              ─┼─► Essential Logic  │
+    │  │   Accidental  │                    │
+    │  │   State and   │──────────┼─────────┤
+    │  │    Control    │          ▼         │
+    │  │              ─┼─► Essential State  │
+    │  │               │                    │
+    │  └───────────────┴──────────────────┬─┘
+    │       Language and Infrastructure   │
+    └─────────────────────────────────────┘